shahafelkayam/UnfollowerDetector/README.md

 # 🕵️‍♂️ UnfollowerDetector

-**UnfollowerDetector** is a simple local Python web app that helps you find Instagram accounts you follow that do **not** follow you back.
+**UnfollowerDetector** is a beautiful, local Python web app that helps you find Instagram accounts you follow that do **not** follow you back.

-It works with your official Instagram data export, compares your followers and following lists, and shows a clean list of non-mutual follows with clickable profile links.
+It works with your official Instagram data export, compares your followers and following lists, and shows a clean, interactive dashboard of non-mutual follows with clickable profile links.

 ---

 ## ✨ Features

-* 🔍 Detect users who do not follow you back
+* 🔍 **Smart Detection**: Instantly find users who don't follow you back.
-* 📁 Use Instagram export JSON files
+* 📁 **Drag & Drop Uploads**: Simply drag your downloaded Instagram `.zip` export, the `followers_and_following` folder, or the raw `.json` files directly into the app.
+* 🎨 **Premium UI**: Dark-themed, glassmorphic design that feels modern and responsive.
-* 🖥️ Run locally on your computer
+* 🖥️ **100% Local**: Runs entirely on your computer.
+Your data never leaves your machine.
-* 🔗 Open each Instagram profile directly
+* 🔗 **Direct Links**: Open any Instagram profile directly from the dashboard to review or unfollow.
-* ⭐ Mark users as **Whitelisted**
+* ⭐ **Whitelisted**: Keep track of celebrities, brands, or friends you want to follow regardless.
-* 💤 Mark users as **Inactive**
+* 💤 **Inactive**: Mark abandoned accounts so they don't clutter your main list.
+* ✅ **Unfollowed**: Keep a record of users you've manually unfollowed.
-* 🔐 No Instagram password required
+* 🔐 **No Login Required**: No Instagram password required, completely safe from bans.
-* 🚫 No automatic unfollowing
-* 🧘 Simple, privacy-friendly workflow

 ---

 ## 📸 What It Does

-UnfollowerDetector compares two lists from your Instagram data export:
+UnfollowerDetector parses your official Instagram data export (`following.json` and `followers_*.json`) and calculates the exact difference.

-* People who follow you
-* People you follow

-Then it shows the accounts that appear in your following list but not in your followers list.

-Each result includes a direct profile link so you can manually review the account.
+It provides an interactive dashboard where you can easily filter, search, and categorize accounts into different tabs (Unfollowers, Whitelisted, Inactive, Unfollowed).

 ---